Conversion Rate to ARR Calculator

 See our calculator at the top of this page!

 How do you optimize your conversion rate?

-Conversion optimization is a little like cooking: you start with some ingredients, add a few more, then taste and tweak.
+Conversion optimization is a little like cooking: you start with some ingredients, then taste and tweak.
 Maybe next time you try it with more lemon.
 Maybe your family hates that version, so you put the olives back in.
 The key is improvement over time.

 Let’s see how.

 TPrimary conversion events vary across industries and depend on context.
 Before tackling CRO, define what matters most to your team and product.

 Primary conversion events can vary across industry: